xray-imaging/DMagic/doc/source/install.rst

 Install directions
 ==================

-This section covers the basics of how to download and install data-management.
+This section covers the basics of how to download and install `DMagic <https://github.com/decarlof/DMagic>`_.

 .. contents:: Contents:
    :local: